elw-arduino/ericbot/README.md

 Please note that commands followed by (1) are available on specific channels only.

 # Links
 Wish to have your reputation reset?
-If so, you can ask for this using the following link: https://forms.gle/MvnRFeUjmjcne6cp9
+If so, you can request this using the following link: https://forms.gle/MvnRFeUjmjcne6cp9

-Interested in becoming and Ericbot admin?
+Interested in becoming an Ericbot admin?
 If so, you can apply using the following link: https://forms.gle/xj2zs3iAbvHP6FYN8